Managing Device Groups¶

 6. Delete a Device Group¶

-⚠️ Deletion removes the group and all its associated UNC paths.
+⚠️ Deletion removes the group and all its associated target paths.
 Existing Assignments referencing this group may be affected.

 - In the left panel, click the Delete icon (🗑️) on the group card.